ngtvspc/femto8/README.md

 ## Extra API

-`debug.unpack` - a useful little util that allows for something similar to tuple unpacking or returning multiple values from a table
+`debug.unpack` - a useful little util that allows for something similar to tuple unpacking or returning multiple values from a table and mostly [cribbed from this](https://gist.github.com/josefnpat/bfe4aaa5bbb44f572cd0#unpack)

 ```
 function multi_return()